vincentchachere/osticket-prereqs/README.md

 <br>
 <br>

 #### Congratulations!
-Hopefully it is installed with no errors, but we are not finished just yet!
+Hopefully osTicket is installed with no errors, but we are not finished just yet!

-*Go to the next part to finish this lab*
+*Go to the next part to continue finishing this lab*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/7f4988fb-ea09-4432-b689-dedfe5b96449"><br>